semgrep/semgrep-docs/docs/writing-rules/rule-syntax.md

 ### Excluding a rule in paths

 To ignore a specific rule on specific files, set the `paths:` key with one or more filters.
+Paths are relative to the root directory of the scanned project.

 Example: